On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

 $\bullet$ To execute $\ru_p()$, process $p$ reads $R_{wp}$ (line~\ref{pCommit}).
-If $p$ reads some $(\done,\langle k,u \rangle)$ with a $k$ at least as big as those he saw before, it returns $\langle k,u \rangle$ as the tuple read (line~\ref{pCrt}); just before doing so, however, it writes $\langle k,u \rangle$ in the $R_{pQ}$ register that every process $q \in Q$ can read (line~\ref{tellq}): intuitively, this is to ``warn'' them that $p$ read a ``new'' tuple, to help avoid ``new-old'' inversion in the tuples read.
+If $p$ reads $(\done,\langle k,u \rangle)$ with a $k$ at least as big as those it saw before, it returns $\langle k,u \rangle$ as the tuple read (line~\ref{pCrt}); just before doing so, however, it writes $\langle k,u \rangle$ in the $R_{pQ}$ register that every process $q \in Q$ can read (line~\ref{tellq}): intuitively, this is to ``warn'' them that $p$ read a ``new'' tuple, to help avoid ``new-old'' inversions in the tuples read.